SAP-samples/teched2025-DA160/exercises/ex3/README.md

 >The system creates a protected SAP Analytics Cloud workspace, and SAP Analytics Cloud stories, which will be automatically linked to the relevant analytic models in SAP Datasphere.

-Now you have succesfully installed the **Working Capital Insights** intelligent application in your BDC.
+Now you have sucessfully installed the **Working Capital Insights** intelligent application in your BDC.

 ### Additional Steps after the Installation